kaushik-nitin-nk/Salary_Systems/Salary_transparency.md

 Employees will take advantage of this!

-How do we know if the payment is legit?
+How do we know if the payment is appropriate?

 Do we now live in anarchy?

+---

 ## Morning Star

-Chicago-based investement research firm
+Chicago-based investment research firm

-Fund, stock and market data analists
+Fund, stock and market data analysts

 Provide internet, software & printed-based products for individual customer groups